gate-computer/gate/Web.md

 A `Bearer` JSON Web Token is required for most module and instance API requests.
-It's not required for requests which query general information, or if server configuration allows anonymous access for a module action.
+It's not required for requests which query general information, or if server configuration allows anonymous access to a module action.

 The JWT must identify a principal by specifying an Ed25519 public key via the `jwk` header.
 See the PublicKey struct for details.
 The JWT must be signed